Skip to main content

 Wise is a good example of why this process matters.
 Headline pricing can look strong, but the real cost changes when threshold and rail conditions apply.
 If you assume discounts before crossing 25,000 USD, or ignore receive-side wire and Swift fees of 6.11 USD, your model is wrong.
 Card pricing follows the same pattern.
 Two free withdrawals each month apply only within stated conditions, then 1.5 USD per withdrawal and 2% over 100 USD can apply.

 Treat account separation policy and money movement as separate controls until implementation is confirmed in writing.
-The provided excerpts are not Gruv product documentation, so treat Gruv behavior as unverified and validate collections, wallet projection, FX conversion, and payouts as distinct rollout checkpoints.
+This guidance is not Gruv product documentation, so treat Gruv behavior as unverified and validate collections, wallet projection, FX conversion, and payouts as distinct rollout checkpoints.

-Do not assume Virtual Account Numbers (VANs) or Merchant of Record (MoR) flows are available from these sources alone.
+Do not assume Virtual Account Numbers (VANs) or Merchant of Record (MoR) flows are available without written confirmation.
 Use one practical test: can you follow a payment from collection reference to wallet view to payout record without losing the account type decision?
 If not, the policy is stronger than the implementation.

 If ACH or Wire transfer rails are in scope, apply the same standard before you go live.
 Get written confirmation that retries are idempotent, so status retries do not duplicate movement, and that status history remains auditable through exception handling.
 If either point is unclear, pause rollout.
 Mixed account policies plus weak retry controls turn small payout issues into month-end reconciliation debt.